emilychhun/React-Portfolio/README.md

   *Steps required to install project and how to get the development environment running:*

-💽💽 The dependencies are necessary to be installed to be able to run the application To Run this application you are required to install nodemon, npm express, and npm package called "uuid".
+💽💽 The dependencies are necessary to be installed to be able to run the application To Run this application you are required to install react, bootstrap, react-dom, react-social-icons, web-vitals, react-particles.js, mdbreact, @fortawesome/fontawesome-svg-core, @fortawesome/free-solid-svg-icons, @fortawesome/react-fontawesome, @testing-library/react.

 <br />